tiagomms/xr-portfolio/_posts/2023-10-02-xr-design-fellowship-module-03-post-assign.md

 ---

-## 02. Module 03 - Worldbuilding for XR Experience: Post-Assignment - TUMO Box (Story of a Workshop Session)
+## 02. Module 03 Post-Assignment - Worldbuilding for XR Experience: TUMO Box (Story of a Workshop Session)

 You may experience the assignment in ShapesXR if you want - [click here](https://shapes.app/space/view/72a6fb6b-f2e5-4aa3-ba9c-22aa843a2fb4/7da5ez55).